 Everything You Need to Know About

-Each area has a different time that is allowed for scallop harvesting.
-See the map to find the area and time that works for you.
+Each area of this Florida has a different time that is allowed for scallop harvesting.
+FWC has not released a new map

 Here are a few key items you will need to get before you go scalloping.